 What makes a set of earbuds “the best?

-When it comes to earbuds under $50, we know that there are some sacrifices that companies have made to each product.
-From build quality to sound clarity, there are some cut corners for the sake of affordability.
+When it comes to earbuds under $50, we know that there are sacrifices that companies have made to each product.
+From build quality to sound clarity, there are cut corners for the sake of affordability.
 Plus, we took extra time to take into account how most people actually use headphones.
 After all, what’s the good in having a best list that doesn’t help most people buy headphones they like?
 Because our ad-free business model relies on you enjoying your headphones without returning them, this list represents what we earnestly feel is the most deserving of your money.

 Why you should trust us